ThinkXca/3DGS/README.md

 - [✔] Code pre-release -- Beta version.
 - [✔] Demo Scenes.
 - [✔] <strong>Pybinding & CUDA acceleration</strong>.
-- [ ] Support for unordered set of images.
+- [ ] Support for unordered sets of images.

 </div>

 <strong>Some amazing enhancements are under development.
-We are warmly welcome anyone to collaborate in improving this repository.
+We warmly welcome anyone to collaborate to improve this repository.
 Please send me an email if you are interested!</strong>